emiraydin10/SENG315-HW3/README.md

 ## 🛠️ Technologies Used

-- Python 3
+- **Python 3** – Core programming language
-- Flask
+- **Flask** – Web framework for handling requests and pipeline execution
-- HTML5 / CSS3
+- **HTML5 / CSS3** – User interface and responsive layout
-- Jinja2
+- **Jinja2** – Template engine used to dynamically render pipeline outputs in HTML
-- Collections (Counter)
+- **collections.Counter** – Used for token frequency analysis in the analysis stage

 ---